kersorianek/mon-portfolio/_posts/2018-09-11-How to Prepare Test Case.md

 ## Keep test steps clear and concise

-Remember that the person who authored the test case may not be the one who runs the test.
-The test steps should include the relevant data as well as instructions on how to carry out the test.
-This is most likely the most crucial aspect of every test case.
+It is essential to consider the target audience when writing a test case.
+Remember that, the person who authored the test case may not be the one who runs or executes the test.
+Therefore, it is crucial to ensure that the test steps are clear and concise and include all relevant data and instructions necessary to carry out the test.

+To achieve this, it's best to use a step-by-step approach to writing test cases.
+Start by identifying the test objective and then write the test steps in a logical sequence.
+Make sure to use simple language and avoid technical jargon as much as possible.
 Write the test case so that anyone can follow it and test it.
 - Include anticipated outcomes.
 - Expected Results In contrast to their test processes, tell the examiner what outcomes should be produced.